paolomaccallini-hub/MetaME/README.md

 ## Abstract

 META_GWAS is an R-based pipeline for running a genome-wide association study (GWAS) meta-analysis of chronic fatigue syndrome (CFS) summary statistics.
 The workflow automates the downloading of five public summary statistics: DecodeME, Million Veteran Project, UK Biobank from the Neale Lab, UK Biobank from the European Bioinformatics Institute, and FinnGen.
 The files are then brought to a common ground by column renaming, lift-over to GRCh38 and allele flipping (when necessary).
-The scripts write the five munged summary statistics along with a merged file (GWAS_FULL.tsv.gz), including all the variants that appear at least in one of them, with the annotations (p-value, Beta, OR, N, etc.).
+The pipeline writes the five munged summary statistics along with a merged file (GWAS_FULL.tsv.gz), including all the variants that appear at least in one of them, with the annotations (p-value, Beta, OR, N, etc.).
 The user can set the samples to use for meta-GWAS analysis from a YAML file.
 In particular, I present here a meta-GWAS of 21,561 cases (European ancestry) built using DecodeME, MVP, and UK Biobank.
 Given the presence of different regression models across the summary statistics, the sample size-based method was employed to carry out the calculation of weighted Z scores for the variants of the meta-GWAS.

 ## Methods